FRC-Team-6026/Reefscape/README.md

-This is FRC-6026's 2025 CRESCENDO code, utilizes our TeachingTemplate repo as a swerve drive base for utilization.
+This is FRC-6026's 2025 REEFSCAPE code, utilizes our TeachingTemplate repo as a swerve drive base for utilization.